Skip to main content

 10. Data Security

-We implement technical and organisational measures to protect your personal information, including: • Encryption in transit (TLS 1.2 or higher for all browser and API traffic). • Encryption at rest for stored data, including your child’s photograph. • Australian data residency for storage: Amazon Web Services in the Sydney region. • Access controls limiting who within our organisation can access personal information. • Secure payment processing through PCI DSS compliant providers. • Multi-factor authentication on all administrative accounts. • Continuous monitoring and review of security practices and service provider arrangements.
+We protect your personal information using: • Encryption in transit (TLS 1.2 or higher). • Encryption at rest for stored data, including your child’s photograph. • Australian data residency for storage (Amazon Web Services, Sydney region). • Access controls limiting who within Almia can access personal information. • Multi-factor authentication on administrative accounts. • Secure payment processing through Stripe, a PCI DSS Level 1 service provider.
 No method of electronic transmission or storage is completely secure.
-While we take reasonable precautions, we cannot guarantee absolute security.
+We take reasonable precautions but cannot guarantee absolute security.

 11. Marketing Communications